U-M CEW+

 • Other activities related to their professional lives

-Preference will be given to nominees who have gone above and beyond their regular work responsibilities.
+Preference is given to nominees who have gone above and beyond their regular work responsibilities.

 Sarah Goddard Power 1935-1987, Ann Arbor, Michigan